Born: Walawala, Kiwirrkurra, WA

 COMMUNITY: Kintore, NT

-George Hairbrush Tjungarrayi was born around 1943 in his country North West of Kiwirrkurra, located in the Gibson Desert in Western Australia.
+George Hairbrush Tjungurrayi, one of the original members of what were to become the Aboriginal art movement, was born around 1943 in his country North West of Kiwirrkurra, located in the Gibson Desert in Western Australia.
 George's 'sisters' are Naata Nungurrayi and Nganngi (Nancy) Nungurrayi, both well-known artists like George.
-George and his family lived a traditional life until they came out of the desert by way of Mt Doreen Station and Yuendumu.
+George and his family lived a traditional life until they came out of the desert via Mt Doreen Station and Yuendumu.
 In 1962, George walked to Papunya as a guide for Jeremy Long's Welfare Branch patrol.

 George served as an 'apprentice' to the senior artists in the Papunya art community.
 He was surrounded and encouraged by some of the great artists in the Aboriginal art movement, and in 1976 he began to paint in his own right after encouragement from Nosepeg Tjupurrula, one of the founding artists of the Papunya art movement and a leading identity.

 Whilst his early works resemble that of some of the great Papunya masters, George soon developed his own distinctive style.
 George has perfected a minimalist and abstracted style of painting that is characterised by transverse parallel lines that pulse with subtle optical rhythm.
 While there are aesthetic parallels with works created by contemporary Western artists of the Op-art movement, George's works are based on his country and culture.
 George's artworks symbolise ancestral journeys and ceremonial body paint.
 In particular, George paints the Tingari stories of his ancestral country which covers the sites around Kiwirrkura, Lake Mackay, Kulkuta, Karku, Ngaluwinyamana and Kilpinya.
-Professor Vivien Johnson has also suggested that his striking imagery is drawn from the distinctive Western Desert style of 'fluted' carving; fine parallel lines incised into the wood and coated with ochres which embellished men's ceremonial boomerangs and shields.
+Professor Vivien Johnson has also suggested that his striking imagery is drawn from the distinctive Western Desert style of 'fluted' carving: fine parallel lines incised into the wood and coated with ochres which embellished men's ceremonial boomerangs and shields.

-The Tingari cycle embodies a vast network of Aboriginal Dreaming songlines that taverse the Western Desert region of Australia.
+The Tingari cycle embodies a vast network of Aboriginal Dreaming songlines that traverse the Western Desert region of Australia.
 Locations and events of the Tingari cycle frequently occur as the subject matter of Aboriginal art from the region.
 In Pintupi narratives, a group of Tingari men (ancestral elders) - who were usually followed by groups of women and children - travelled over the Western Desert area performing rituals and creating the country.
 Deep knowledge of Tingari business is still very secretive and restricted to men in the community who hold an appropriate level of seniority.
 There are however public stories that do not disclose secret/sacred knowledge.

 Johnson explains that George's nickname 'Hairbrush' is presumably inspired by his curly hair which sticks out in every direction as though it had never felt the touch of one.